lightstreams-network/lightstreams-network.github.io/getting-started-with-lightstreams-node.md

 - `--nodeid=1; --network=rinkeby` we are executing the command from Leth node 1 and deploying the ACL to file on Rinkeby network
 - `--file=` flag is an absolute path to the file you want to share
 - `--account=` flag is file owner address who will pay for the file ACL.
 The account address was generated when you signed-up
-- `"hash":"QmNkbFAo5jSKm7KLCdCr8c8ue2X53ShATD5yjyQq3ynoaf"` this is the address of your private file in a secure IPFS storage
+- `"meta":"QmNkbFAo5jSKm7KLCdCr8c8ue2X53ShATD5yjyQq3ynoaf"` this is the address of a public Meta file linking to your private file in a secure IPFS storage
-- `"aclid"` this is the smart contract addr controlling file's ACL.
+- `"acl"` this is the file's ACL.
+A smart contract addr controlling all the access rules.
 You can use it `leth acl grant` cmd to grant permissions to other accounts

 PS: You can always run any command with `--help` flag to get explanation of all required/optional flags